 — Toni Bernhard J.D., Pacing: The Chronically Ill Person’s Best Friend

-- Management and Treatment Of ME/CFS (webpage) – Solve M.E. resource page with guidance and worksheet on pacing to prevent PEM
+- Management and Treatment Of ME/CFS (PDF) – Solve M.E. resource page with guidance and worksheet on pacing to prevent Post Exertional Malaise (PEM)

-- How to Manage Post-Viral Fatigue after COVID (PDF download) – Pacing guidance from the Royal College of Occupational Therapists
+- How to Manage Post-Viral Fatigue after COVID (PDF) – Pacing guidance from the Royal College of Occupational Therapists

 - Pacing and Management Guide (PDF view or download) – #MEAction’s 4-page printable guide to pacing

-- Activity and Energy Management – Pacing (Webpage and Video – 16 mins) – From Dialogues for ME/CFS, a collection of videos covers a variety of topics, giving a multi-faceted understanding of the disease from the perspectives of medical professionals, exercise scientists, and research professionals specializing in ME/CFS.
+- Activity and Energy Management – Pacing (webpage and video) – From Dialogues for ME/CFS, a collection of videos covers a variety of topics, giving a multi-faceted understanding of the disease from the perspectives of medical professionals, exercise scientists, and research professionals specializing in ME/CFS.

 - Q&A: Pacing for Chronic Illness / I Did A Pacing Master Class (blog) – two ‘how to pace’ posts from Natasha Lipman, BBC reporter and blogger with ME/CFS